Adam Clymer: Personal life

+Clymer was born in New York City on April 27, 1937.
 Born to a Unitarian family, the son of children's book author Eleanor Clymer (née Lowenton) and Kinsey Clymer, Clymer attended The Walden School in Manhattan and then Harvard College, receiving an A.B. in 1958.
 Clymer's journalism career began when he was in high school; he wrote for the school newspaper and collected sports scores for The New York Times.
 He did post-graduate work at the University of Cape Town, South Africa.
 In 1960, he joined The Virginian-Pilot in Norfolk, a job which he followed up with work at The Baltimore Sun and the New York Daily News.

 Adam Clymer was married to Ann Clymer (née Ann Wood Fessenden) from 1961 until her death on February 10, 2013.
 They had one daughter, Jane Emily Clymer, who was killed at the age of 18 by a drunken driver in September 1985.
 The Clymers established a memorial scholarship at the University of Vermont in her name.
 As of 2013, the scholarship had aided fifty women in attending the university.

-Clymer died from pancreatic cancer on September 10, 2018 in Washington, D.C. at the age of 81.
+Clymer died from pancreatic cancer on September 10, 2018, in Washington, D.C., at the age of 81.